5 Tricks French Girls Use to Apply Fragrance

 Dispatches from the mecca of scent.

-To be honest, though the stereotype is famous, it was not until I traveled to both Grasse and Paris, France, last year that I understood just how important fragrance is to the country.
+To be honest, though the stereotype is famous, it was not until I traveled to both Grasse and Paris, France, two years ago that I understood just how important fragrance is to the country.
 To become a perfumer, you must first study all kinds of scientific subjects that you would never have guessed were related to blending scents.
-So it only makes sense to me that the seemingly simple act of applying your fragrance has a depth and art from which the rest of world can learn.
+So it only makes sense to me that the seemingly simple act of applying your fragrance has a depth and art from which the rest of the world can learn.
 Myself very much included.

 You might be used to just spraying your wrists and neck, but here are five fragrance application tricks I’ve picked up in France that makes my scent last longer than ever.

 Spray Your Hair

 Just like fragrance can linger on clothing, hair is similar.
 It’s almost like a fabric itself.
 When I’m spraying on fragrance, I now spritz throughout my hair and get an extra whiff every time I turn my head.
 Very romantic.